itsham-sajid/jira-cli-tool/README.md

 #### create-tickets

-How this commands works is it will first take your JSDON data file, you declare all the values you want to obtain your JSON file for your Jira ticket, provide your Jira template file which has 'placeholders' to where you want your values to be placed.
+How this commands works is it will first take your JSON data file, you declare all the values you want to obtain your JSON file for your Jira ticket, provide your Jira template file which has 'placeholders' to where you want your values to be placed.

 The command will format the Jira ADF template replacing all values and a seperate Jira ticket is raised for each entry in your JSON file.
 So, for the '2-CodeBuild-entries.json' file 2 tickets will be created.